JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Creating a Kotlin Library

-Kotlin/Native compiler is able to produce a Framework for macOS and iOS out of the Kotlin code.
-The produced framework contains all declarations and binaries to use it with Objective-C and Swift.
+Kotlin/Native compiler can produce a Framework for macOS and iOS out of the Kotlin code.
+The created Framework contains all declarations and binaries to use it with Objective-C and Swift.
 The best way to understand the techniques is to try those techniques.
 Let's create a tiny Kotlin library first and use it from an Objective-C program.